ziyoung/better-wilcom-docs/wilcom-docs/Chenille/chenille_digitizing/Creating_chain-stitch_fills.md

 Tip: Use the prompts in the Prompt Bar to help you digitize.
 If you make a mistake, press Backspace to delete the last reference point.
 Press Esc to undo all new reference points.

-6Press Enter to complete.
+6. Press Enter to complete.
 The chain-fill object is generated according to current settings.

 ![ChenilleShapesChain.png](assets/ChenilleShapesChain.png)

-7With the object selected, open Object Properties to adjust fill settings, including spacing.
+7. With the object selected, open Object Properties to adjust fill settings, including spacing.

 ## Related topics